Brendan-A-Wilson/MusicPlayer-Project/README.md

 * On the Github page (https://github.com/Brendan-A-Wilson/MusicPlayer-Project/tree/master) Click on the 'code' button and then 'download ZIP' files.
 * Extract the file by right clicking on it and then click 'extract here'.
-* Open the folder 'Picture-viewer' and double click on 'MatchingPairsGame.sln' to open the project in Visual Studio.
+* Open the folder 'MusicPlayer-Project-Master' and double click on 'MyMusicPlayer.sln' to open the project in Visual Studio.
 * Click on 'Debug' then 'start without debugging' to run the program.
 Or press Ctrl + F5.

 ## Version History